frankpanduh/NGINX-PARTY/extras/README.md

 # NGINX-PARTY Extras 🐳⚡

 Welcome to the `extras/` folder!
-These files are optional helpers, config templates, and test scripts to get the **most out of NGINX-PARTY** with media-rich features, QUIC/HTTP3, Brotli, AVIF/WebP support, and even livestreaming.
+These files are optional helpers, config templates, and test scripts to get the **most out of NGINX-PARTY** with media-rich features, QUIC/HTTP3, Brotli/Zstd, AVIF/WebP, livestreaming, and optional WAF + bot-blocking.

 ---